2lambda123/muricoca-crab/README.md

   to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

-  This fork aims to correct the source code in order to work with modern versions of Python and scikits-learn.
+  This fork aims to correct the source code in order to work with modern versions of Python and scikit-learn.

   For details, see the [original GitHub repository](https://github.com/muricoca/crab/).